dom00mi/Portfolio-Management/Risk/Stock-Market-Indexes-Analysis-and-VaR-Back-Testing/README.md

 - ###### 3.4 Conclusions

-Please go to the Jupyter notebook if you want to view the full code!
+Please go to the Jupyter notebook if you wish to view the full code!